Real Estate

 Stamp duty is a government tax applied to certain transactions, most commonly property purchases.
 It's essentially a fee you pay to the state for transferring property ownership to your name.
 Revenue from stamp duty is used to fund public services, including healthcare, transport, and education.

-You’ll encounter stamp duty when buying a home, an investment property, or even when transferring property ownership between family members.
-However, how much you pay and the rules around it can vary widely depending on the property value, location, and purpose of the purchase.
+You'll encounter stamp duty when buying a home, an investment property, or even when transferring property ownership between family members.
+How much you pay and the rules around it can vary widely depending on the property value, location, and purpose of the purchase.

 The New Temporary Stamp Duty Concession in Victoria

 In late October 2024, the Victorian Government introduced a temporary stamp duty concession as part of a broader Victoria stamp duty overhaul.
-This change, effective from 21 October 2024 to 20 October 2025, will be significant for buyers of off-the-plan strata-title properties, including apartments, units and townhouses.
+This change, effective from 21 October 2024 to 20 October 2025, is significant for buyers of off-the-plan strata-title properties, including apartments, units, and townhouses.

 House and land packages or other dwellings that are not part of a strata subdivision are not eligible for the expanded concession.